cielsys/RoboND2_Proj4_DeepRL/README.md

 the fourth project of Udacity Robotic Engineer ND, Term2.

 ## Submission notes
-NOTE: This repo contains more than just the Catkin source directory!
-The ROS source directory is <br>
-$REPO/catkin_ws/src

 The project report is [report.pdf](./report/report.pdf)<br/>

 ## Robot learning goals: